robinvdvleuten/hapi-ember-fastboot/README.md

 The fastboot handler object has the following properties:

 * `distPath` absolute path to your distributed Ember application directory.
-* `errorHandler` an optional error handler to handle any errors thrown by the Fastboot instance.
+* `errorHandler` an optional error handler to handle any errors thrown by the FastBoot instance.
 If none given, the handler throws a 500 error by default.
-* `logHandler` an optional log handler to handle logging made by the Fastboot instance.
-If none given, Fastboot logs to the console by default.

 ## License